Totems are physical items that can help you lucid dream, by helping you realize if you’re dreaming or not.

 That’s it!
 Practice it, and you’ll find that it’s a lot more fun than just normal reality checks.
 Now, keep reading to find out a bit more, and for a list of totem ideas!

-List of 8 lucid dreaming totem ideas
+List of 8 lucid dreaming totem ideas and examples

 Here is a list of 8 totems ideas along with some pictures, and how they would work in the dream!